MileHacker Logo

 Weather Phenomena

 • Typhoons: August-October.
 Heavy rain, strong winds, travel disruption.
-Watch the weather predictions.
+Keep an eye on the forecast.

 • Heatwaves: July-August.
 Temperatures over 35°C (95°F), high humidity, risk of heatstroke.